au-research/raido/doc/build-troubleshooting.md

 To diagnose, try *temporarily* disabling the real-time scanning to see if it speeds up the compile.
-Remember to consider caching, with scanning enabled, do the compile twice - the first time to get everthing cached, the second time to measure how long it takes.
+Remember to consider caching, with scanning enabled, do the compile twice - the first time to get everything cached, the second time to measure how long it takes.

 Then, *temporarily* disable the real-time scanning and do the compile again.
-Now re-enable, the real-teim scanning.
+Now re-enable, the real-time scanning.

 If the compile is appreciably faster, consider whether you want do disable real-time scanning for your compile.